ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/order-by.md

 External sorting works much less effectively than sorting in RAM.

+## Optimize_read_in_order Setting {#optimize_read_in_order}

+ If `ORDER BY` expression has coinciding prefix with the table sorting key, you can optimize the query by using the [optimize_read_in_order](../../../operations/settings/settings.md#optimize_read_in_order) setting.

+ When the `optimize_read_in_order` setting is enabled, the Clickhouse server uses the table index and reads the data in order of the `ORDER BY` key.
+This allows to avoid reading all data in case of specified [LIMIT](../../../sql-reference/statements/select/limit.md).
+So queries on big data with small limit are processed faster.

+Optimization works with both `ASC` and `DESC` and doesn't work together with [GROUP BY](../../../sql-reference/statements/select/group-by.md) clause and [FINAL](../../../sql-reference/statements/select/from.md#select-from-final) modifier.

+When the `optimize_read_in_order` setting is disabled, the Clickhouse server does not use the table index while processing `SELECT` queries.

+There are queries that have `ORDER BY` clause, large `LIMIT` and [WHERE](../../../sql-reference/statements/select/where.md) condition that requires to read huge amount of records before queried data is found.
+For these queries you should consider disabling `optimize_read_in_order` manually.

+Optimization is supported in [MergeTree](../../engines/table-engines/mergetree-family/mergetree.md) engine, and also in [Merge](../../engines/table-engines/special/merge.md), [Buffer](../../engines/table-engines/special/buffer.md) and [MaterializedView](../../engines/table-engines/special/materializedview.md) storages with underlying `MergeTree` tables.

+For `MaterializedView` storage the optimization works with saved queries like `SELECT ...
+FROM merge_tree_table ORDER BY pk`.
+But it is not supported in the queries like `SELECT ...
+FROM view ORDER BY pk` if the saved query doesn't have `ORDER BY` clause.

 ## ORDER BY Expr WITH FILL Modifier {#orderby-with-fill}

 This modifier also can be combined with [LIMIT … WITH TIES modifier](../../../sql-reference/statements/select/limit.md#limit-with-ties).